 L-carnitine has slowly gained popularity as an efficient pre-workout supplement since the early ‘90s.
 However, in recent years it has increasingly been substituted by various types of pre-workout drinks and fat burner containing caffeine.
 Even though it’s been regaining its place in the fitness world, it has yet to overcome other more popular pre-workout products well established on the market.

-For anyone interested in maintaining their health, there are lots of reasons why you need to give L-carnitine a second chance and experience its benefits.
+For anyone interested in maintaining their health, there are lots of reasons why you need to give L-carnitine as a pre-workout supplement a second chance and experience its benefits.